What Counts as Real? Speech Restoration and Voice Quality Conversion Pose New Challenges to Deepfake Detection: Dataset

-\begin{itemize} \item \textbf{Bona fide:} Unprocessed human speech recordings. \item \textbf{Spoofed:} Unprocessed synthetic speech generated via TTS. \item \textbf{Processed Bona fide:} Bona fide speech after benign transformations (voice quality conversion or speech restoration). \item \textbf{Processed Spoofed:} Spoofed speech after the same benign transformations. \end{itemize} For cross-domain evaluation on the ASVspoof5 dataset, we report results on a VQC class-balanced subset (2,000 utterances per class; 8,000 total) sampled without replacement using a fixed seed.
+For out-of-domain evaluations on the ASVspoof5 dataset, we report results on VQC class-balanced subsets (2,000 utterances per class; 8,000 total) sampled without replacement.
 For mixed-domain fine-tuning, we construct a disjoint ASVspoof5 train/val/test partition by first sampling an equal number of utterances per class and then reserving a held-out test set of 2,000 per class; the remaining samples are split into train/validation (approximately 70/15).
 The ASVspoof5 test partition is never used for training, early stopping, or model selection.
-We used Sidon to restore the same 2,575 utterance pairs, resulting in bona fide enhanced/restored audio and spoofed enhanced/restored audio.
-Our processed datasets: \url{https://zenodo.org/records/18803182}
+Further out-of-domain evaluations with Sidon are used to restore the same 2,575 MLAAD utterance pairs, resulting in bona fide enhanced/restored audio and spoofed enhanced/restored audio.

+We reported our results as both mean and standard deviations over five random seeds, where each seed controls model initialisation, data-loader ordering, and fine-tuning data sampling/splitting.
+Our processed datasets are available~\href{https://zenodo.org/records/18803182}{\blue{here}}.